 I explain that all floorless shelters will be the same temperature as the ground, effectively eliminating any warmth advantage in cooler weather.

-If you want to buy ultralight shelter, the weight of the shelter is probably the least important variable in comparing one shelter to another unless your chief motivation is to impress someone with your gear weight.
-Think about the environmental conditions you need the tent to perform in most of the time and the level of comfort you want after a hard day of backpacking, instead of shelter weight so you don’t buy a tent or shelter you’ll be dis-satisfied with.
+If you want to buy an ultralight shelter, the weight of one shelter over another is probably overemphasized when comparing shelters.
+Think about the environmental conditions you need the tent to perform in most of the time and the level of comfort you want after a hard day of backpacking, so you don’t buy a tent or shelter you’ll be dis-satisfied with.
 I’ve fallen into that trap myself and learned this the hard way.

 Here are some examples of environmental conditions you should consider when selecting a new UL shelter, and some suggestions about ultralight tent and shelter types that satisfy those needs: